corentindpt/group3-Home_monitoring_system/readme.md

 			<li>Enter <code>cmake --build</code> in the terminal.</li>
 			<li>Enter <code>cd ..</code> in the terminal.</li>
 			<li>Enter <code>python setup.py install --yes USE_AVX_INSTRUCTIONS --yes DLIB_USE_CUDA</code> in the terminal.</li>
-			If it doesn't work, you can try:
+			if it doesn’t works, you can try the installing without the GPU support :
 			<li>Enter <code>pip install dlib</code> in the terminal.</li>
 		</ul>
 </ol>